simplybusiness/Kiln/report-parser/README.md

 Tool reports are consumed from to a Kafka topic called "ToolReports" and vulnerable dependency events are published to a topic called "DependencyEvents".
 If you do not have auto topic creation enabled for your cluster, you will need to create these topics.

+**Please note: There is currently a known issue with running this component in a HA configuration, which results in duplicate messages being written to the DependencyEvents Kafka topic.
+This is being tracked in #139.**

 ## Configuration
 This component is configured using environment variables.
 Ensure that the environment variable `KAFKA_BOOTSTRAP_TLS` is set to a comma separated list of host:port pairs to bootstrap connectivity to your Kafka cluster over TLS.